lis531/spotify-like-script/readme.md

-# Spotify Like Script
+# Spotify Liked Toggle
-This script allows you to like the currently playing song on Spotify using the Spotipy library.
+This script allows you to toggle the like status of the currently playing song on Spotify using the Spotipy library and winotify with requests for notifications.

 ## Requirements
 - Python 3.x
-- Spotipy, python-dotenv and plyer packages
+- Spotipy, python-dotenv, winotify and requests packages
 - Spotify account with an active session
 - Spotify app registered in the Spotify Developer Dashboard